shopware5/package-testsuite/README.md

  ```bash
 runmink /tests/features/backend_customers.feature
  ```
+## The helper script

+Inside the root directory you will find a helper script that can do most of the aforementioned things for you to spare you the trouble of remembering everything.
+The script offers the following methods
+* `./helper.sh installmink` installs a mink setup based on the install zip inside the `files/` directory
+* `./helper.sh delmink` stops and removes the installation
+* `./helper.sh runmink` allows you to run tests e.g `./helper.sh runmink tests/features/backend_article.feature`
 ## Running tests without Docker

 If you don't want to use Docker, you can still execute `behat` manually.